scottij1/jeffscotti-site/src/content/insights/enhancing-trust-and-efficiency.md

 featured: true
 ---

 At Bright, Inc., channel partners, often brokers with deep community ties, are vital to driving growth.
-However, friction in our document submission and validation workflows created significant trust gaps and inefficiencies.
+However, friction in document submission and validation created avoidable trust gaps and operational drag.

 This case study explores how we tackled these issues using iterative, user-centered UX design, resulting in a transformed experience that empowered our partners and accelerated our operations.